-Learn how to create login banners in Linux to display different warning or information messages to user who is about to log in or after he logs in.
+Learn how to create login banners in Linux to display a different warning or information message to the user who is about to log in or after he logs in.

-Whenever you login to some production systems of firm, you get to see some login messages, warnings or info about server you are about to login or already logged in like below.
+Whenever you log in to some production systems of the firm, you get to see some login messages, warnings, or info about the server you are about to log in or already logged in like below.
 Those are the login banners.

 In this article we will walk you through how to configure them.